NuMCMCTools/NuMCMCTools/README.md

 review on neutrino mixing](https://pdg.lbl.gov/2024/web/viewer.html?file=../reviews/rpp2024-rev-neutrino-mixing.pdf).

 Each parameter has some prior set by the original analyzers.
 The format of this information is a TList containing a TNamed for each branch, which specifies the name of the branch and its prior.

-The priors are specified as either `Uniform` or `Gaussian(mean, sigma)`.
+The priors are specified as:
+1. `Uniform`
+2. `Gaussian(mean, sigma)`
+4. `BimodalGaussian(mean1, sigma1, mean2, sigma2, bias)` where bias is in % and optional, default 50%.
+3. `Step(bias, boundary)` where bias is in % and boundary is optional, default 0

 There is then a further specification as to which variable the functional form applies to.
 For example, a specification of